Philip S. Goldberg: Department of State appointments

 Goldberg served overseas as a consular and political officer at the U.S. embassy in Bogota, Colombia, and political-economic officer in Pretoria, South Africa.

-From 1994 to 1996, Goldberg served as the State Department's Desk Officer for Bosnia and a special assistant to Ambassador Richard Holbrooke.
+From 1994 to 1996, Goldberg served as the State Department's desk officer for Bosnia and a special assistant to Ambassador Richard Holbrooke.

-As special assistant to Ambassador Holbrooke, Goldberg was a member of the American negotiating team in the lead-up to the Dayton Peace Conference and Chief of Staff for the American Delegation at Dayton.
-From 1996 to 1998, Goldberg served as Special Assistant to the Deputy Secretary of State.
+As special assistant to Ambassador Holbrooke, Goldberg was a member of the American negotiating team in the lead-up to the Dayton Peace Conference and chief of staff for the American delegation at Dayton.
+From 1996 to 1998, Goldberg served as special assistant to the deputy secretary of state.

 From 1998 to 2000, he served as executive assistant to Deputy Secretary of State Strobe Talbott.
 In 2001, Goldberg served as a senior member of the State Department team handling the transition from the Clinton to Bush administrations.

-In 2000, Goldberg returned on temporary duty to Colombia to serve as the first coordinator for the U.S. contribution to Plan Colombia.
+In 2000, Goldberg returned to Colombia on temporary duty as the first coordinator for the U.S. contribution to Plan Colombia.

 From January 2001 to June 2001, Goldberg served as acting deputy assistant secretary of state for legislative affairs.
-From 2001 to 2004 he served as charge d'affaires, a.i. and then deputy chief of mission in Chile.
+From 2001 to 2004, he served as charge d'affaires, a.i., and then deputy chief of mission in Chile.

 In September 2008, he was declared persona non grata and expelled from Bolivia, where he had served as U.S. ambassador.

 In 2018, Goldberg served as charge d'affaires, a.i. at the United States embassy in Cuba.
-He has received numerous honors for his work including Presidential Distinguished and Meritorious Rank awards, the State Department's Distinguished Honor Award, and the U.S. Intelligence Community's Silver Seal Medallion.
+He has received numerous honors for his work, including Presidential Distinguished and Meritorious Rank awards, the State Department's Distinguished Honor Award, and the U.S. Intelligence Community's Silver Seal Medallion.

 On May 6, 2019, President Donald Trump nominated Goldberg to be the United States ambassador to Colombia.
 On August 1, 2019, the Senate confirmed his nomination by voice vote.
 He presented his credentials to President Iván Duque Márquez on September 19, 2019.